UC Natural Reserve System

-The UC Natural Reserve System is a network of protected natural areas throughout California.
-Its 38 sites include more than 750,000 acres, making it the largest university-administered reserve system in the world.
+The UC Natural Reserve System is a network of 39 protected natural areas throughout California.
 Founded in 1965 to provide undisturbed environments for research, education, and public service, the Natural Reserve System contributes to the understanding and wise stewardship of the earth.

-UCI, in partnership with Crystal Cove State Park and the Crystal Cove Alliance supports the Crystal Cove research facility for use in small-scale and low-impact scientific research.
+- Crystal Cove State Park & Marine Research Facility – UCI, in partnership with Crystal Cove State Park and the Crystal Cove Alliance, supports the Crystal Cove research facility for use in small-scale and low-impact scientific research.